opentransact/opentransact-clojure/README.md

 ### Implementing your own OpenTransact asset.

-The plan is to have a handler:
+You create an asset handler by passing in an asset and a view handler to be displayed to the user for transfer-request and transfer-authorizations:

-    opentransact.server/ot-handler
+    (opentransact.server/asset-handler asset auth-view)

-This will require a backend that will implement the above transfer and authorize multimethods locally.
+This requires a backend that will implement the above transfer and authorize multimethods locally.

 ## License